 What To Look For:

 Over the years, this humidity drop can result in cracking in doors.
-Dry air will absorb moisture from any nearby source – including the moisture stored in your wood door – and this can cause troublesome warping and cracking.
+Dry air will absorb moisture from any nearby source – including the moisture stored in your wood door – and this can create troublesome warping and cracking.

 Keeping doors healthy in winter

 SealingDoors start to settle into a frame right after they’re installed, and weather takes its toll soon after.
-So even if your door was placed in the last year, it’s a good idea to be on the lookout for gaps around the sides of your doors.
+So even if your door was placed in the past year, it’s a good idea to be on the lookout for gaps around the sides of your doors.

 Putting a draft-excluding strip along the bottom of sliding doors or at the base of entryway doors creates a barrier against warm air escaping through the lower track or bottom of the door.

-Increasing humidityYou may not be disturbed by the drier indoor air that comes with the cold season, but your doors certainly can be impacted by it.
+Increasing humidityYou may not be disturbed by the dry indoor air that comes with the cold season, but your doors certainly can be impacted by it.
 Using a humidifier is a good way to keep an acceptable moisture level in your home’s air.
 Choose a humidifier that allows you to set and maintain a preferred humidity level for best results.
 This will prevent creating too much moisture in the air, which can develop a different set of problems.